ocpalps/parkmeter/docs/labs/app_modernization/readme.md

 # 0 - Getting started

 ## Build the project
-- Download the **stage 0** source code from [here](https://github.com/ocpalps/parkmeter/archive/0.zip)
+- download the **stage 0** source code from [here](https://github.com/ocpalps/parkmeter/archive/0.zip)
 - unzip the folder and execute **run.ps1**.
-The project must build successfully and launch two console applications.
+The project must build successfully and launches two console applications.
 You might need to give missing persmissions to execute the powershell script:
 ```powershell
 Set-ExecutionPolicy Unrestricted
 ```